 Consulting Group (BCG), recently published the verbosely titled Sustainability

-& Innovation Global Executive Study and Research Project
+& Innovation Global Executive Study and Research Project.
+It’s a

 well-researched study—which is to say that it’s a long read—and definitely